UniMath/agda-unimath/src/modal-logic/modal-logic-decision.lagda.md

     soundness theory C →
     completeness theory C →
     (a : formula i) →
-    theory a ⇔ prop-bool (decision-procedure a) pr1 (decision-procedure-correctness sound complete a) in-theory
+    is-in-subtype theory a ↔ type-prop-bool (decision-procedure a) pr1 (decision-procedure-correctness sound complete a) in-theory
     with decision-procedure' a
   ... | inl _ = star